Configuring LUNA Settings

 To configure one or more Alt Monitor settings:

-1. At the left of the LUNA window, click the UA icon, then click Settings.
+1. At the left of the LUNA window, click the three dots, then click Settings.

 2. Choose the Hardware page.